yadavdeepak95/blockchain-explorer/CONTRIBUTING.md

 ## Contributing

-We welcome contributions to the Blockchain Explorer Project in many forms, and there's always plenty to do!
+We welcome contributions to the Hyperledger Explorer Project in many forms, and there's always plenty to do!

 Please visit the